Summer Intern Opportunities

 Q: Is this a paid internship?

 A: Yes!
 Intern salary levels are set competitively (based on a survey of similar companies).
-Salaries are adjusted according to your year in school and amount of previous relevant research experience.
+Salaries are adjusted according to your year in school.

 Q: Are internships only available in Indianapolis or do you have other facilities?

 A: Our laboratory-based Research and Development internships are located at our global headquarters in Indianapolis, IN.

 Q: Is there a travel allowance?